MarekJanu/back-end_project/README.md

 Hello and Welcome, my name is Marek Januszewski, and this is a brief description of my coding project.
 It is reflecting of my 13 weeks voyage to the Javascript Land, with the guidance of Northcoders, where I could explore and learn diffrent concepts, from the very fundamentals up to some more complex and therfore practical applications of js.

-This project is a news service
+This project is a news service.

 Link to the server: https://testncnews.onrender.com/api